-Meanwhile, Steaming into the Blitz sees a return to the same era as Steaming into the Firing Line, readers are transported back to the world of the British railways during Second World War.
-The twenty short stories contained within this book will delight readers with an interest in the railways but equally entertain those who are not so well acquainted with this subject.
+With twenty short stories contained within each book, this series will delight readers with an interest in the railways but equally entertain those who are not so well acquainted with this subject.

 Araksi and the German Consul by Argentinian playwright Carlos Jose Saenz is a wonderfully moving book set initially in the early twentieth century, at the time of the First World War.
 Covering a familiar period from a largely unfamiliar setting, this story begins in war-torn Turkey, where the Armenian population are under attack.
 Part love-story and part historical tale, this is not an entirely easy read but makes a very important point about history and its tendency to repeat itself.